JerBouma/FinanceToolkit/README.md

 > **Capital Asset Pricing Model (CAPM)**

 CAPM, or the Capital Asset Pricing Model, is a financial model used to estimate the expected return on an investment, such as a stock or portfolio of stocks.
-It provides a framework for evaluating the risk and return trade -off of an asset or portfolio in relation to the overall market.
+It provides a framework for evaluating the risk and return trade-off of an asset or portfolio in relation to the overall market.
 CAPM is based on the following key components:

-- Risk -Free Rate (Rf): This is the theoretical return an investor could earn from an investment with no risk of financial loss.
+- Risk-Free Rate (Rf): This is the theoretical return an investor could earn from an investment with no risk of financial loss.
 It is typically based on the yield of a government bond.
-- Market Risk Premium (Rm - Rf): This represents the additional return that investors expect to earn for taking on the risk of investing in the overall market as opposed to a risk -free asset.
-It is calculated as the difference between the expected return of the market (Rm) and the risk -free rate (Rf).
+- Market Risk Premium (Rm- Rf): This represents the additional return that investors expect to earn for taking on the risk of investing in the overall market as opposed to a risk-free asset.
+It is calculated as the difference between the expected return of the market (Rm) and the risk-free rate (Rf).
 - Beta (β): Beta is a measure of an asset’s or portfolio’s sensitivity to market movements.
 It quantifies how much an asset’s returns are expected to move in relation to changes in the overall market.
 A beta of 1 indicates that the asset moves in line with the market, while a beta greater than 1 suggests higher volatility, and a beta less than 1 indicates lower volatility.

-The Capital Asset Pricing Model (CAPM) is a widely used financial model that helps in determining the expected return of an asset or portfolio based on its systematic risk and the prevailing risk -free rate in the market.
+The Capital Asset Pricing Model (CAPM) is a widely used financial model that helps in determining the expected return of an asset or portfolio based on its systematic risk and the prevailing risk-free rate in the market.
 CAPM provides insights into how an asset or investment should be priced in order to offer an appropriate rate of return, given its level of risk compared to the overall market.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/performance#get_capital_asset_pricing_model).

 > **Factor Asset Correlations**

 Finds factor exposures for each asset.
 The major difference between the Fama and French Model here is that the correlation is taken as opposed to a Linear Regression in which the R-squared or Slope can be used to understand the exposure to each factor.
-For assessing the exposure or influence of a stock to external factors, it’s often preferable to use R -squared (R²) or Beta because it explicitly measures how well the factors explain the stock’s returns.
+For assessing the exposure or influence of a stock to external factors, it’s often preferable to use R-squared (R²) or Beta because it explicitly measures how well the factors explain the stock’s returns.
 A higher R² indicates that the stock’s returns are more closely related to the factors, and thus, the factors have a greater influence on the stock’s performance.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/performance#get_factor_asset_correlations).

 > **Factor Correlations**

 Calculates factor correlations between each factor.
 This is useful to understand how correlated each factor is to each other.
 This is based off the Fama and French 5 Factor model which includes:

-- Market Risk Premium (Mkt -RF): Represents the additional return that investors expect to earn for taking on the risk of investing in the overall market as opposed to a risk -free asset.
+- Market Risk Premium (Mkt-RF): Represents the additional return that investors expect to earn for taking on the risk of investing in the overall market as opposed to a risk-free asset.
-- Size Premium (SMB): Reflects the historical excess return of small -cap stocks over large -cap stocks.
+- Size Premium (SMB): Reflects the historical excess return of small-cap stocks over large-cap stocks.
 - Value Premium (HML): Captures the historical excess return of value stocks over growth stocks.
 - Profitability (RMW): Measures the historical excess return of high profitability stocks over low profitability stocks.
 - Investment (CMA): Quantifies the historical excess return of low investment stocks over high investment stocks.